Updated 16 July 2021

 Transport services will be available but with strict caps on the number of passengers.

 - Public buses: up to 50% seating capacity

 - Autos and e-rickshaws: up to 2 passengers

 - Taxis and cabs: up to 2 passengers

-- RTVs: up to 11 passengers
+- RTVs: 11 passengers at the most

 Can you travel to/from Delhi during the lockdown?

 Yes.
 There is no restriction on movement of people within Delhi or between Delhi and other states.